jjackson1994/molecular_simulations/molecular_simulation/LectureNotes/Lecture6.md

 Affected by many factors, so many atoms torsion angles

-May take from IR but fails the complexity of enviroment
+May take from IR but fails the complexity of environment

-Intrinsically disordered protiens, helices always came out original bias from cristalography strongly enviroment dependent.
-Try to improve angle may make a bifg diffrence in our simulations
+Intrinsically disordered proteins, helices always came out original bias from crystallography strongly environment dependent.
+Try to improve angle may make a big difference in our simulations

-Prolinine lecture 2, has out of plane movment
+Prolinine lecture 2, has out of plane movement

 Add pdf link